shopware/docs/products/paas/theme-build.md

 ## Set up theme configuration

-First of all, we need to set up the correct sales channels and configure their themes.
+First, set up the correct sales channels and configure their themes.

-Use the following command to change the theme for the sales channels.
-Use the `--no-compile` flag to disable compilation in this step, as this is not possible in a read-only environment after project deployment.
-The compilation will happen automatically in the next build step after the last step of this guide.
+Use the command below to change the theme for the sales channels.
+Add the `--no-compile` flag to disable compilation in this step, as this is not possible in a read-only environment after project deployment.
+The compilation will happen automatically in the next build step ( at the last step of this guide).

 ```bash
 bin/console theme:change --no-compile